htutarkar67/ICT111-WatchMate-MVP/README.md

 We validated that users spend too much time searching for movies.
 We confirmed that existing recommendations are not always personalized.
-We identified that users value accurate recommendations more than complex features.
+We identified that users value accurate recommendations over complex features.
 ## Customer Problem Discovery Summary

 In Lab 03, our team collected evidence from potential users to determine whether the movie recommendation problem is real and significant.